Skip main navigation

 State Negotiated Levels of Performance

-2. The Statistical Adjustment Model
+2. DOL's Statistical Adjustment Model

 3. The extent to which the levels involved promote continuous improvement in performance accountability on the performance accountability measures by such State and ensure optimal return on the investment of federal funds.